peterweissbier/ubuntu_pro/README.md

 feature list: https://ubuntu.com/pro

-how to enable the feature: subscribe to MYSELF on https://ubuntu.com/pro/subscribe
+how to enable the feature --> choose subscription "MYSELF" on https://ubuntu.com/pro/subscribe

 how to enable ubuntu pro: https://ubuntu.com/pro/tutorial